How Geocaching Works

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-This multicache will take you to four locations around Baileys Harbor related to the harbor’s navigational aids.
+This multicache will take you to three locations around Baileys Harbor related to the harbor’s navigational aids.
 There is a distance of approximately one mile from beginning to end, and it makes a nice walk between locations.
-The final waypoint is a micro (35mm film container) so remember to bring your own pen!
+The final waypoint is a micro so remember to bring your own pen!

 Baileys Harbor offered the only harbor of refuge north of Milwaukee prior to the 1850’s.
 The harbor became increasingly busy with vessels seeking refuge from Lake Michigan storms, as well as those entering the harbor to load lumber.
 To aid transiting vessels, a lighthouse was constructed on the northeast side of the harbor in 1853.
 From the first waypoint, you can make out the top of the birdcage-style lighthouse on the island.
 There are only three birdcage dome lighthouses in the United States - one is here in front of you, one is in Michigan, and one is in New York.
 This lighthouse was in use until 1870.
 (The lighthouse is located on private property, so viewing from afar or by boat is the only method.)